Forgotten Songs

 Full Refresh re-imports your entire Liked Songs library from scratch.
 It's slower (a minute or two for large libraries) but useful if something seems out of sync or your song counts look off.
 You shouldn't need it often.

-🕵 Tip 5: Don't worry about Lost Songs โ we handle them
+🕵 Tip 7: Don't worry about Lost Songs β we handle them

-Sometimes Spotify quietly removes songs from its catalog.
-We're not entirely sure why โ songs can just disappear over time, possibly due to licensing or label decisions.
+Sometimes Spotify quietly removes songs from its catalog β possibly due to licensing or label decisions.
 Resurface flags these as Lost Songs and keeps track of them separately so they don't clutter your main list.

 For each lost song, you have two options:

-Search for a replacement โ we search Spotify by song title and artist.
+Search for a replacement β we search Spotify by song title and artist.
 You get to preview candidates and pick the best match.
-Your listening history for that song is preserved.
+Your listening history is preserved.

-Remove from Spotify โ if the song is truly gone and there's no good replacement, you can remove it from your Liked Songs entirely with one tap.
+Remove from Spotify β if the song is truly gone and there's no good replacement, remove it from your Liked Songs entirely with one tap.

 Once you've been using Resurface for a while, try this: find your longest-forgotten song at the top of the list, open it in Spotify, and start a radio station from it.
-Spotify will queue up dozens of similar songs โ and many of them will probably be other songs you already like but have never played on Spotify before.
+Spotify will queue up dozens of similar songs β and many of them will probably be other songs you already like but haven't played in years.

 It's a great way to surface a whole batch of forgotten music at once.
 Just remember to come back and tap Sync afterward so Resurface can give you credit for everything you heard.